Coleman Legal LLP Logo

 The compensation amounts published in the scheme set out a starting figure for a redress of €5,000.

-This amount* would apply to all mothers who were residents for up to 89 days in the institution, with the amount going up to €12,500 for those with at least 180 days residency and so on.
-These amounts would go up if a commercial work payment were to be applied**
+This amount* would apply to all mothers who were residents for up to 89 days in the institution, with the amount increasing to €12,500 for those with at least 180 days residency and so on.
+Your entitlement increases if a commercial work payment were to be applied**

-All of our clients receive a monthly newsletter which keeps our clients up to date on the events.
+All of our clients receive a monthly newsletter which keep you up to date on the events.
 We will apprise all of our clients of any developments as they arise.
-It should be noted that while the schemes announcement will be welcome news for many, there are still a large number of the community who have been excluded.
-These are adoptees who spent less than 180 days residency and those from a small number of institutions that have been left off the list for redress.
+It should be noted that while the Scheme’s announcement is welcome news for many, there are still large sections of the community who are excluded.
+These are largely former child residents of the institution who spent less than 180 days of residency and those from a small number of institutions that have been excluded from eligibility for redress.

-This is despite widespread calls for the inclusion of those with less than 180 days residency and those from the below institutions*
+This is despite widespread calls for the inclusion of those with less than 180 days residency and those from the listed below*

 *see link below setting out the amounts on offer in the scheme